joshuascodes/R/CV_LASSO1.md

     also available at
     [lib.stat](http://lib.stat.cmu.edu/datasets/boston_corrected.txt)

-  - The R package version’s used for this analysis is located at the bottom of this file.
+  - The R package version’s used for this analysis are located at the bottom of this file.

 Load the necessary packages.